BS EN 60076 Market

 in Scotland.

 Scotland is served by SSEN (north) and SP Energy Networks (central / south).
-ETS supplies ENATS-compliant distribution and Tier 2 EcoDesign units for the rapid offshore-wind connection programme and Highlands grid reinforcement.
+ETS manufactures ENATS-compliant distribution and Tier 2 EcoDesign units for the rapid offshore-wind connection programme and Highlands grid reinforcement.

 Market context